 - Difficulty with/unable to stand on one leg and rise up onto tiptoes on the injured side.

-- Collapsed or fallen arch over time if the tendon is torn or not functioning properly.
+- Flat arch, if the tendon is torn or not functioning properly.

 - Complete rupture will produce a pronounced flat foot.